 Ackermannbogen, 1 p.m. to 6 p.m.

-During the week, you hardly notice this inconspicuous spot between Brudermühlstraße and Thalkirchnerstraße, but it plays host to one of Munich’s best markets on a Saturday.
-The twelve stalls offer everything from honey to South Tyrolean delicacies – and the quality of everything is top notch.
+During the week, you hardly notice this inconspicuous spot between Brudermühlstraße and Thalkirchnerstraße in Untersendling, but it plays host to one of Munich’s best markets on a Saturday.
+The ten stalls offer everything from honey to dried fruit, all of the highest quality.

 To go: The Bantschow family stall boasts the best fruit and vegetables of the season, as well as flown-in rarities such as mangoes.